 But if you back to the analogy of a house.
 If I want to build a house…Yes, I could learn about architecture and design, I could learn how to lay bricks and all about plumbing and electrics… but at the end of today, we all know that its going to be a lot cheaper and easier to pay someone who knows what their doing and who will probably deliver a better result anyway.

 This is the real benefit of working with an experienced partner who knows Power Apps and has CRM and business experience.
-A partner like Rocket CRM will listen to your requirement and design something that works specifically for you.
+A partner like Rocket CRM will listen to your requirement and design something that works specifically for you, as building Power Apps for the SMB sector is pretty much our bread and butter business these days.

 Rocket CRM has experience in CRM and business application experience going back to the 1990’s.
 But we also, quite literally, have our heads in the cloud!